w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/text-style-adjustable.md

 type: foundational
 ---

-The presentation of each of the following :term[text] :term[style properties] can be adjusted, without loss of content or functionality, to meet the corresponding values for the content’s language, or, if the language is not listed in the table, of the language listed with the most similar orthography.
+The presentation of each of the following :term[text] style properties can be adjusted, without loss of content or functionality, to meet the corresponding values for the content’s language, or, if the language is not listed in the table, of the language listed with the most similar orthography.

 :::note
 The requirement is that the text is manipulable and the style attributes can be overridden.